hiptest/hiptest-publisher/docs/CONTRIBUTING.md

 Normally, you should see a lot of tests failing and that's totally normal (only 5 tests should pass).
 Now you have to update the expected output when exporting in Scala.
 That is the variables ``@<some name, mainly about the Foo Fighters>`` declared in the ``before(:each)`` block.
-For all expected output, we also added the corresponding text in Zest test description language.
+For all expected output, we also added the corresponding text in Hiptest test description language.

 Once all the expectation are written, is it time to write the template.
 The simplest way is to copy the Ruby sources: